 “Come after me, and I will make you fishers of men.” ~ Mark 1:17

-As the green vestments and Christmas tree-free altars make their reappearance in conjunction with the return of Ordinary Time, today’s Gospel (Mark 1:14-20) is occasionally referred to by some as “Jesus’ inaugural address.”
-It is here where he would set the tone for his ministry here on Earth.
-Mark tells us that he was proclaiming the Good News of God, and that this was "the time of fulfillment."
-The teachings of the Old Testament were beginning to come to fruition.
+As the green vestments and Christmas tree-free altars make their reappearance in conjunction with the return of Ordinary Time, today’s Gospel (Mark 1:14-20) is occasionally referred to by some as “Jesus’ inaugural address.” https://discover.hubpages.com/religion-philosophy/Inaugurating-the-Mission.
+It is here where he would set the tone for his earthly evangelical ministry.
+Mark tells us that Jesus was proclaiming the Good News of God and that this was the time of fulfillment https://discover.hubpages.com/religion-philosophy/The-Time-of-Fulfillment.
+The teachings of the Old Testament were indeed beginning to come to fruition.

 A sense of urgency is critical, for the hours are passing and as Jesus stresses in today’s Gospel, the Kingdom of God is very much at hand.
 Through the diligent honing and cultivating of the gifts of the Holy Spirit, we too can become fishers of men and thus fulfill our divine vocation.

 “Dear Lord, give us the hands of a true fisher of men.
 Help us to not be afraid to go wherever the fish are.
 Let us not be afraid to get our hands dirty.
 Father help us not to just “catch and release” new converts, let us also be disciplers of men as well. ~ Amen